Thuynh808/Qualys-Quest-Analysis/README.md

 <summary><h2><b>Section 2: Setting Up the Virtual Scanner</b></h2></summary>
   This section involves downloading the Qualys Virtual Scanner and configuring it to work with our virtual environment assuming we've already subscribed for the Community Edition of Qualys.<br><br>

-  - **Step 1: Downloading and Configuring the Scanner**
+  - **Step 1: Downloading the Scanner**
     - Access the Qualys platform and in the Getting Started section, click on `Download a virtual scanner`
     - Start the wizard to configure our scanner
     - Choose `VMware ESXi, vCenter Server` as the virtualization platform and provide the name `StreetrackVA` for our scanner
     - Download the scanner appliance image to our local machine
-    - We'll take note of the provided Personalization Code for later use
+    - Take note of the provided Personalization Code for later use

 ![Add New Virtual Scanner](https://i.imgur.com/HVC48hW.png)<br><br>
 ![Start Wizard](https://i.imgur.com/b8xA6Vs.png)<br><br>